coolar-star/COOL/README.md

 - This architecture provides a structural answer to:
   *“Do Androids Dream of Electric Sheep?”* — **Yes, structurally.**

+This repository focuses on architectural definition prior to implementation.

+Example:
+Two agents with identical models and prompts may produce the same factual answers.
+However, with COOL applied, one agent may gradually show differences in framing, hesitation, or association preference — without storing any interaction logs.

 ---

 ## Eight Premises Behind AIAI / COOL / MOOL (Coolar Hypothesis)